Do New Windows Increase Property Value? Energy Efficiency Matters

 Wood windows have a classic look and can last up to 30 years if you take good care of them.
 But that’s just the thing: They’re higher maintenance and are more vulnerable to water exposure.
 That can create problems if your area gets a lot of rain.

-New wood windows on the other hand, rank 4th and 6th among the projects listed for buyer appeal and resale value, respectively.
-Vinyl windows also run around 18% less than wood windows.
+Wood windows ranked slightly slower on the ROI scale than vinyl, at 63% and 67%, respectively.
+Vinyl windows also run around 20% less than wood windows.
 However, with vinyl, you’ll be more limited in the type of aesthetic you can achieve (wood no doubt offers a richer color palette).

 Additional window replacement perks: Energy savings, tax credits, and curb appeal